Writing a custom Action 1

 public override ActionCategory Category { get { return ActionCategory.Object; }}

-public override string Title { get { return "Change gravity"; }}
+public override string Title { get { return "Light intensity"; }}

-public override string Description { get { return "Enables or disables a Rigidbody's gravity checkbox."; }}
+public override string Description { get { return "Sets a Light's intensity value."; }}

 // Declare variables here